CVA-01: Cancellation

 One argument about the cancellation of CVA-01 states that the RAF moved Australia by 500 miles in its documents to support the air force's preferred strategy of land-based aircraft.
 Regardless of the story's veracity, the principal reason for the cancellation was that the Defence Review Board believed adequate cover could be better provided East of Suez by RAF strike aircraft flying from bases in Australia and uninhabited islands in the Indian Ocean, rather than by a small carrier fleet in the 1970s which would have still included Hermes.
 The Review asserted the carrier's only effective use was to project British power East of Suez, and that the RN carriers were too 'vulnerable' for the RN's other major theatre in the North Atlantic.
 When the British government later decided in 1967 that it would withdraw from east of Suez, the case for carriers weakened further.
 The 1966 Review stated that the ability of the RAF to cover 300 miles offshore was enough for the 1970s, regardless of the RAF's contested claim of being able to provide air cover out to 700 miles.
 The cancellation of 150 TSR2 aircraft by Labour in mid-1965 was the basis of the RAF's argument for the 'island hopping strategy'.

+David Brown, historian of the Royal Corps of Naval Constructors, described the design perspective of the project as:"When Louis Rydill took over [in 1962], he was concerned over the extent of novel features, all introduced to keep this big ship within the artificial limit of 50,000 tons.
+All the features were feasible individually, but it became increasingly unlikely that the cumulative technical problems of them all combined could be resolved by the small Ship Department team or by the already run-down shipbuilding and marine engineering industry.
+There were still many grey areas of equipment which had not been fully developed.
+The great ship was dying of constriction before cancellation.

+The false idea that cost varied directly with displacement ruined many designs of the late 1960s and it was, perhaps, fortunate that the CVA-01 was cancelled before her constraints of size, undue novelty and production problems had led to a costly and unsatisfactory ship."Louis Rydill described his involvement in the project as "a losing battle against the constraints of a small carrier".
+He described the cancellation in 1967, after five years on the project lead as: "Cancellation was the happiest day of my life".